staslev/LeetCode-refactored/FAQ.md

 #### Your so called refactored solutions are not as performant as the original ones, why would I want that?

 Abstraction and performance have always been somewhat conflicting aspects.
 By introducing abstractions we usually hurt performance at some level.
-Oftentimes the performance hit is negligible unless you're working on the Linux kernel, a NASA project, Aviation software, or other mission critical systems.
+Oftentimes the performance hit is so negligible it's not even worth thinking about.
+In some cases however, say if you're working on the Linux kernel, a NASA project, Aviation software, or other mission critical systems, it does make a difference and should be carefully considered.

-Even when the performance penalty is there, it should be weighted against the long term maintainability of the code.
+In any case, a performance penalty should be weighted against the long term maintainability of the code.
 A penalty of 10 milliseconds once in a blue moon may make sense in some systems, if the gain is a more maintainable code.
-A penalty of 30 seconds in a realtime, mission critical system, may not make much sense because people could die.
+The same penalty in a realtime mission critical system could result in people dying, which can hardly be justified by any degree of code maintability.

 ---